Today, we’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!

 I know it might seem like a lot of extra effort to put a basket and food storage container system in place at first, but truly, this is the easiest way to organize your pantry and refrigerator.
 As I shared above, we’ve used this exact arrangement for 5 years now with an initial investment in baskets and glass containers and honestly, I feel like we get our money’s worth every single day.

 Do you have any organization tips for the pantry or the refrigerator you can’t live without?
 We’d love to hear about them!

-I’ll see you guys back here tomorrow with a look at how we created a cute market tote to carry groceries in and a few other ideas on how you can stop using plastic bags at the grocery store hopefully all together!
+Don’t miss this cute DIY monogrammed market tote we created to carry groceries in along with a few other ideas on how you can stop using plastic bags at the grocery store too!
 Until next time, I’ll see you on Instagram, Facebook and Pinterest.